yilmazhasan/tool-augmented-ai/docs/variants.md

 ### Variant with system instructions:

+Slightly change the system prompt with a variant scenario.

-Update the system instructions to include different kind of behavior e.g. assistant should be concise, assistant should be kind etc
+- Behavioral: Include different kind of behavior e.g. assistant should be concise, assistant should be kind etc
+- Data related: Change a data value such as date, name, email, phone etc.

-### Variant with persona:
+### Variant with user persona:

+Use exactly same schema and system prompt but change the user behavior.

-Users might have different personas e.g. user might not provide all the informations or they might provide all at once
+- Users might have different personas e.g. user might not provide all the informations or they might provide all at once

 ### Variant with json schema:

+Slightly change the JSON schema while keepin the res as same.

-Update json schema with competing or mixed functions (Say if original includes 3 functions, this might include 5-6 functions)
+- Update json schema with competing or mixed functions (Say if original includes 3 functions, this might include 5-6 functions)

 ### Variant with adversarial cases: